stevenbleau/weekend-jquery-salary-calculator/INSTRUCTIONS.md

 Create a delete button that removes an employee from the DOM.
 For Base mode, it does **not** need to remove that Employee's salary from the reported total.

+HTML
+[x] employee input fields
+[x] submit button
+[x] data table
+[x] total monthly

+JS
+[X] submit button click event
+[X] function that appends info to DOM and clears input fields [] function that calculates monthly costs and appends to the DOM [] turn total monthly cost if it exceeds $20,000
+[] function that deletes employee from DOM when delete button clicked

 ### Files Provided
 No files have been provided (just instructions.md and a readme.md).
 Instead of forking and cloning this repo, please choose "Use This Template" (green button) and name your new repo "weekend-jquery-salary-calculator" and clone down from there.
 Make sure to commit regularily!